 Children cycling on the pavement

-A study by the national cycling charity, CTC, recently revealed that just 1% of children cycle to primary school.
+A study carried out by the national cycling charity Cycling UK, revealed that just 1% of children cycle to primary school.

 The case of Sophie Lindsey